TracyChacon/TracyChacon.github.io/README.md

 # [Tracy Chacon's resume website (Click Here)](https://TracyChacon.github.io)

 ## About this site: It's a work in progress
 At the moment it's an artful minimalist website that follows the great tradition of "Hello world!", later I'll be using React for this github site.
-So stayed tuned all you recruiters, this work in progress will only get better.
+So stay tuned all you recruiters, this work in progress will only get better.

 ## What my resume site will showcase
 ### Techonologies/Languages